How To Protect The Safety Of Volunteers

 - If travelling by car, park in well-lit areas facing the exit where possible

-Organisations may consider providing a lone worker service as part of the personal protective equipment (PPE) supplied to employees and volunteers so they have support where certain risks cannot be completed mitigated.
+Organisations may consider providing a lone worker service as part of the personal protective equipment (PPE) supplied to employees and volunteers so they have support where certain risks cannot be completely mitigated.
 Personal safety alarms have proved particularly effective in the event of aggressive or violent behaviour from members of the public.

-In addition, fall detection technology built in to personal safety devices helps to combat the risk of slips, trips and falls which remain the biggest cause of workplace injuries according to the latest HSE statistics.
+In addition, fall detection technology built into personal safety devices helps to combat the risk of slips, trips and falls which remain the biggest cause of workplace injuries according to the latest HSE statistics.
 This feature is able to sense a change in orientation followed by a period of non-movement.
 It will then automatically raise an alert to the Alarm Receiving Centre (ARC) for the user to receive help.

 Health and safety should be considered a priority by all groups and organisations that engage volunteers.
 With effective health and safety in place, volunteers will be able to carry out their activities effectively in a safe environment with minimum risk to themselves, the public or the organisation.
 Demonstrating a commitment to keeping volunteers safe can help to retain their services and attract more volunteers too.